openshift/origin/README.md

 * For a full cluster installation using [Ansible](https://github.com/openshift/openshift-ansible), follow the [Advanced Installation guide](https://docs.openshift.org/latest/install_config/install/advanced_install.html)
 * To build and run from source, see [CONTRIBUTING.adoc](CONTRIBUTING.adoc)

-The latest OpenShift Origin images are published to the Docker Hub under the `openshift` account at https://hub.docker.com/u/openshift/.
+The latest OKD Origin images are published to the Docker Hub under the `openshift` account at https://hub.docker.com/u/openshift/.
 We use a rolling tag system as of v3.9, where the `:latest` tag always points to the most recent alpha release on `master`, the `v3.X` tag points to the most recent build for that release (pre-release and post-release), and `v3.X.Y` is a stable tag for patches to a release.

 ### Concepts

-OpenShift builds a developer-centric workflow around Docker containers and Kubernetes runtime concepts.
+OKD builds a developer-centric workflow around Docker containers and Kubernetes runtime concepts.
 An **Image Stream** lets you easily tag, import, and publish Docker images from the integrated registry.
 A **Build Config** allows you to launch Docker builds, build directly from source code, or trigger Jenkins Pipeline jobs whenever an image stream tag is updated.
 A **Deployment Config** allows you to use custom deployment logic to rollout your application, and Kubernetes workflow objects like **DaemonSets**, **Deployments**, or **StatefulSets** are upgraded to automatically trigger when new images are available.  **Routes** make it trivial to expose your Kubernetes services via a public DNS name.
 As an administrator, you can enable your developers to request new **Projects** which come with predefined roles, quotas, and security controls to fairly divide access.

-For more on the underlying concepts of OpenShift, please see the [documentation site](https://docs.openshift.org/latest/welcome/index.html).
+For more on the underlying concepts of OKD, please see the [documentation site](https://docs.openshift.org/latest/welcome/index.html).

-### OpenShift API
+### OKD API

-The OpenShift API is located on each server at `https://<host>:8443/apis`.
-OpenShift adds its own API groups alongside the Kubernetes APIs.
+The OKD API is located on each server at `https://<host>:8443/apis`.
+OKD adds its own API groups alongside the Kubernetes APIs.
 For more, [see the API documentation](https://docs.openshift.org/latest/rest_api).

 ### Kubernetes

-OpenShift extends Kubernetes with security and other developer centric concepts.
-Each OpenShift Origin release ships slightly after the Kubernetes release has stabilized.
-Version numbers are aligned - OpenShift v3.9 is Kubernetes v1.9.
+OKD extends Kubernetes with security and other developer centric concepts.
+Each OKD release ships slightly after the Kubernetes release has stabilized.
+Version numbers are aligned - OKD v3.9 is Kubernetes v1.9.

-If you're looking for more information about using Kubernetes or the lower level concepts that Origin depends on, see the following:
+If you're looking for more information about using Kubernetes or the lower level concepts that OKD depends on, see the following:

 * [Kubernetes Getting Started](https://kubernetes.io/docs/tutorials/kubernetes-basics/)
 * [Kubernetes Documentation](https://kubernetes.io/docs/)
 * [Kubernetes API](https://docs.openshift.org/latest/rest_api)

-### What can I run on OpenShift?
+### What can I run on OKD?

-OpenShift is designed to run any existing Docker images.
+OKD is designed to run any existing Docker images.
 Additionally, you can define builds that will produce new Docker images using a `Dockerfile`.

 For an easier experience running your source code, [Source-to-Image (S2I)](https://github.com/openshift/source-to-image) allows developers to simply provide an application source repository containing code to build and run.
 It works by combining an existing S2I-enabled Docker image with application source to produce a new runnable image for your application.